draftable/compare-api-net-client/README.md

   - `ErrorMessage` - Error message for failed exports.
 This is set to null for successful exports.

 ### Getting exports

+Existing exports are retrieved using `Comparisons.GetExport` method.

-- `Export Get(string exportId)`
+- `Export GetExport(string exportIdentifier)`
-  Retrieves existing export by its id.
+  Retrieves existing export by its identifier.
 Note that the export returned here may not be ready yet.

 Other information
 -----------------